Pardes (exegesis): In Genesis 1:1

 Genesis 1:1 is often translated as "In the beginning God created the heavens and the earth."
 However, Rashi comments, "If you come to interpret it according to its peshat, interpret it thus: In the beginning of creation of heavens and earth."
-According to Rashi's linguistic analysis, the word "bereishit" does not actually mean "In the beginning", but rather "In the beginning of..."
+According to Rashi's linguistic analysis, the word "bereishit" does not mean "In the beginning", but rather "In the beginning of..."

 Remez

 In Genesis 1:1 - commandments

 The first word of Genesis 1:1 is "Bereishit" ("in the beginning [of]").
 According to the Vilna Gaon, all 613 commandments are hinted to in this word.
 For example, the Vilna Gaon says, the commandment of pidyon haben is hinted via the phrase "Ben Rishon Acharei Shloshim Yom Tifdeh" ("a first son, after 30 days should be redeemed"), and the acronym of the first letters of this phrase is "Breishit".

 In Genesis 1:1 - eschatology

 In Jewish thought, the Year 6000 idea relates the 6 days of Creation (followed by the Sabbath) to 6000 years the world is expected to exist (before a 1000-year messianic era).
 The first 2000 "hidden" years began at Creation and lasted until Abraham.
 The next 2000 years "of revelation" include Israelite Patriarchs, the Giving of the Torah at Sinai, and the two Temples in Jerusalem.
 The final 2000 years, of preparation for the Jewish Messiah, are balanced between Divine concealment and revelation.

 Genesis 1:1 is said to hint to this idea.
 The verse contains seven (Hebrew) words, and each of the words except Hashamayim ("Heavens") contains the letter Aleph (the first letter of the Hebrew alphabet, with a gematria value of 1).
 The name "Aleph" hints at its etymological variants "Aluph" ("Chief/Ruler", representing the one God) and "Eleph" ("One Thousand", representing 1,000 years).
 Hebrew word roots generally contain three consonant letters.
 Of the six words in the verse containing Aleph: in the first two Aleph is positioned as third letter (concealed God in the first 2,000 years), in the next two Aleph is positioned as first letter (revealed God in the middle 2,000 years), in the last two Aleph is positioned as second letter (balance between concealed and revealed God in the last 2,000 years).